uuidjs/uuid/README.md

 * Cryptographically strong random number generation on supporting platforms
 * Small footprint  (Want something smaller?
 [Check this out](https://gist.github.com/982883))

-\["Why no version 3?"
-Per RFC4122, "If backward compatibility is not an issue, SHA-1 is preferred."...
-I.e. use v5.]

 ## Quickstart - CommonJS (Recommended)

 ```shell